-- A Living Will states your desire regarding life-sustaining medical treatments.
-Although a Living Will is not legally binding in the state of Michigan, it lays the ground-work for the types of decisions you've made and gives direction to your loved ones about your wishes.
+A living will states your desire regarding life-sustaining medical treatments.
+Although a living will is not legally binding in Michigan, it lays the groundwork for the types of decisions you've made and gives direction to your loved ones about your wishes.
 And, also…

-Recent studies revealed that about 75 percent-maybe even as high as 90 percent-of people do not have an Advance Directive in place.
+Recent studies revealed that about 75% - maybe even as high as 90% - of people do not have an advance directive in place.
 Lack of awareness is cited as the most prevalent reason people have not completed one.